 - Winding stairs.
-Winding stairs are drawn as an upside-down “U” shape, composed of several small rectangles.
+Winding stairs are drawn in a “U” shape, composed of several small rectangles.

 - L-shaped stairs.
-L-shaped stairs, as you might imagine, looks like a set of rectangles connected in the shape of the letter “L.”
+L-shaped stairs, as you might imagine, look like a set of rectangles connected in the shape of the letter “L.”

 6. Appliance symbols

-In floor plans that include bathrooms, kitchens, or laundry rooms, you’ll typically use symbols to indicate where you’ll find hookups for major appliances—stoves, washers, dryers, refrigerators, and so on.
+In plans that include bathrooms, kitchens, or laundry rooms, you’ll typically use floor plan symbols to indicate where you’ll find hookups for major appliances — stoves, washers, dryers, refrigerators, and so on.

 In most cases, appliance symbols appear alongside plumbing symbols such as drains, sinks, and toilets.